LaStella’s Tuscan Tweak in the South Okanagan

 Severine Pinte explains: “The extent of the winter damage in the vineyards depends on location, micro climate, varietal and landscaping around the vineyards.
 Some vineyards faired very well, some will be retrained from suckers growing on the trunk, and only a few [of our] acres will be removed.
 We are actively studying where to replant and what to replant, exploring winter protection systems.
 Out of the damage and the sadness, we rise and focus on the opportunity these challenges are offering us.”

 This entire operation has been built on this kind of optimism, energy and inquiry from the beginning.
-I hope our members who purchase the LaStella case will toast to this as they enjoy the wines.
+I hope our members who purchase the specially curated LaStella case will toast to this as they enjoy the wines.
 Click on the links for the full reviews of the WineAlign Crü.

-Wines in the case (Price is $345.53 includes shipping):
+Wines in the case (Price is $350 including shipping):

 LaStella Vivace Pinot Grigio 2023